tywall28-dev/bioinsight-radar/README.md

 **Biomedical research intelligence powered by LangGraph, BioBERT, and Claude.**

-BioInsight Radar is an agentic pipeline that turns a natural-language research question into a structured intelligence report — pulling from PubMed literature and NIH-funded grants, clustering findings by topic, verifying every claim against its source, and producing an annotated Word document with inline citations.
+BioInsight Radar is an agentic pipeline that turns a natural-language research question into a structured intelligence report, pulling from PubMed literature and NIH-funded grants, clustering findings by topic, verifying every claim against its source, and producing an annotated Word document with inline citations.

 ---